SAFE-Video-2025

 🧠 Challenge Tasks

 The SAFE: Synthetic Video Challenge at APAI @ ICCV 2025 will consist of several tasks.
 This competition will be fully blind.
 No data will be released.
-Only a small sample dataset will be released for debugging purposes.
+Participants will need submit their models on our huggingface space.
+Only a small sample dataset will be available for debugging purposes.
+You are free to use anything you want for training your models.
+We provide some pointers to publically avaialble datasets.
 Each team will have a limited number of submissions per day.
 If your submission fails due an error, you can reach out to us and we can help debug and reset this limit. (discord server, SafeChallenge2025@gmail.com )

 All tasks will be hosted in our SAFE Video Challenge Collection on Huggingface Hub 🤗.